vitoleandro/challenge_exzeo/readme.md

 ![WKRP](/images/WKRP.jpg "WKRP")

 **TASKS**
-* Name the radio station, number and slogan/tagline
-+ Create a basic design mockup of the website in photoshop or illustrator
-+ Layout the design in HTML and CSS
+* The tasks from Z105 above (if you wish, not required, we promise)
-+ Show the TOP 10 of the top100.json file inside this repo
++ Show the TOP 10 of the top100.json file inside this repo using jquery or vanilla js.

 -------
 ### "HOWARD 100"